quasar1357/24_IN_P1/Java_SyntaxGuide/04_Classes.md

 ```

 ### The Static Modifier
-Variables, constants and methods can be declared to belong to the class itself, not to any instance.
+Variables, constants and methods can be declared to belong to the class itself, not to an instance.
 In that case, they are declared/defined as `static` and can be used **without instantiating an object** (*see [Objects and Methods](05_Objects.md) and [Variable Types](06_Variable_Types.md) for details*).

-For static variables (and constants), there is only **one instance** of the variable **for the whole class**, and it is shared among all instances of the class.
+For static variables (and constants), there is only **one instance of the variable for the whole class**, and it is shared among all objects/instances of this class.
 This can be useful for variables that are the same for all instances, such as a counter.

 *Sidenote: static methods are somewhat similar to functions in other programming languages such as Python.*